-Sun Delta Inc, a wholly owned subsidiary Company of Prominence Energy NL, was previously involved in a dispute with the operator of the Beeler Oil Project, Richland Resources Corp.
-In 2013, Sun Delta Inc announced that Richland Resources Corp, a company operating in the United States of America was removed as operator by the non-operating working interest owners in the Beeler Oil Project.
-Richland Resources Corp. had failed to pay certain vendors and these vendors then filed liens against the entire Beeler Oil Project, including Sun Delta Inc's 16.67% non-operating working interest.
+Sun Delta Inc, a wholly owned subsidiary company of Prominence Energy NL, was previously involved in a dispute with the operator of the Beeler Oil Project, Richland Resources Corp.
+In 2013, Sun Delta Inc announced that Richland Resources Corp, a company operating in the United States of America, was removed as operator by the non-operating working interest owners in the Beeler Oil Project.
+Richland Resources Corp. had failed to pay certain vendors, and these vendors then filed liens against the entire Beeler Oil Project, including Sun Delta Inc's 16.67% non-operating working interest.
 Richland Resources Corp. subsequently filed for Bankruptcy.
 The Trustee obtained judgement against Sun Delta and Sun Delta Inc.'s liability to the Bankruptcy Trustee is US\$172,000 with no specified due date of payment.
-The Trustee has not taken action to recover the amount due.
-The Group has recognised a US\$172,000 (2022: US\$172,000) liability as part of trade and other payables.
-It should be noted that the Group is a potential beneficiary of the Richland bankruptcy settlement, which may offset or exceed this liability.
-US\$136,574 (net lawyer fees deducted) was received during the 2023 financial year for partial settlement of the Richland Bankruptcy proceedings.
+The Bankruptcy Trustee took no action to recover the amount due and confirmed on 13 March 2024 that the case was completely closed and finalised.
+The Group had recognised a US\$172,000 liability as part of trade and other payables which has been reversed as is now no longer payable.